fgamgee/Jitsi-Meet-Secure-Server/Threat-Model.md

 -------|----------
 Spoofing | Password Authentication required to start a meeting.
 Unique URL and password can be required to join the meeting.
 Let's Encrypt certificate for domain name.
 Tampering| CIS Benchmark Level 1 on server.
 Firewall.
 SSH for server management.
 Scheduled use to automatically turn server off when not in use.
 Update management.
-Repudiation (denial of the truth or validity of something) | None contemptplated.
-Conflicts with privacy goal.
+Repudiation (denial of the truth or validity of something) | Can conflict with privacy goal in general case.
+However, meetings can require passwords which could be sent securely to particpants with assymetric key encryption.
 Information Disclosure | Encryption using WebRTC.
+Configured to require TLSv1.3 and secure DH.
 No logs kept on the server.
 Denial of Service | Require Authentication to start a meeting, prevents adversary from starting multiple meetings.
 Restrictive firewall rules.
 Protection very rudimentary.
 Elevation of Privilege |  CIS Benchmark Level 1 on server which enables AppArmor.

 Known issues.
 * Compromised host of one of the participants.
 This will result in Information Disclosure.
-Outside of scope.
+Outside of scope, but requiring TLSv1.3 does mean various obsolete MS products not supported (WinXP and IE).
 * Root access from server provider gains access to meeting in unencrypted form resulting in Information Disclosure (remediation under development by Jitsi community, see https://jitsi.org/blog/e2ee/).
 * DOS and DDOS attacks.
 Outside of scope.
 * Man-in-the-middle-attacks.
 This is a difficult attack to perform, needs to be targeted and is typically executed by a strong adversary.
 Outside of scope.